dsb-norge/vue-keycloak-js/README.md

 > `Vue.use(VueKeyCloak, [options])`

-Tell Vue to install the plugin, and optionally pass in a JavaScript object additional configuration.
+Tell Vue to install the plugin, and optionally pass in a JavaScript object for additional configuration.

 ```javascript
 import VueKeyCloak from '@dsb-norge/vue-keycloak-js'